Handbook

 The Club Sports Office occasionally gets requests for groups interested in fundraising and that information is passed on when it becomes available.
 The following events are just suggestions.

-Authorization for Fundraising Raffles
+Authorization for Fundraising Raffles, Gifts and Prizes

 Sponsorship